bxparks/rpn83p/USER_GUIDE.md

 Upon exit, the state of the RPN83P app will be saved in an AppVar named `RPN83SAV`.
 When the app is restarted, the calculator will resume from exactly where it left off, including the exact cursor position of any pending input.
+When restarted, if the `RPN83SAV` variable does not pass validation (e.g. does not exist; was archived; is wrong size; contains an incompatible schema version;
+does not pass a CRC checksum) then the application starts from a clean slate.

 ## Basic Usage